Akinori-Furuta/m202md10b/README.md

 Connect the M202MD10B to PC via the ["Futaba M202MD10B PC Interface Board"](file://circuit/M202MD10BIF2.pdf "M202MD10B interface circuit").
-And you see which node is the serial port connecting to the M202MD10B.
+And you check which node is the serial port connecting to the M202MD10B.
-The node path will be appeared as /dev/ttyN (on cygwin) or /dev/ttyUSBn (on linux). _N_ or _n_ is the number of the port connected.
+The node path will be appeared as /dev/ttyN (on cygwin), /dev/ttyUSBn (on linux) or /dev/ttyACMn (on linux). _N_ or _n_ is the number of the port connected.

 #### Display All Characters Demo